danielmiessler/SecLists/Discovery/Web-Content/README.md

 # Web discovery wordlists

+## AdobeCQ-AEM.txt
+Use for: Discovering sensitive filepaths of Adobe Experience Manager Creation date: Oct 1, 2017

 ## raft-* wordlists
 Use for: Directory and file brute-forcing leading to identification of vulnerabilities in web applications.
 Source: [Google's RAFT](https://code.google.com/archive/p/raft/)